Tony Marston's Blog About software development, PHP and OOP

 Unfortunately not all programming languages have the ability to support DbC, and PHP is not one of them due to the fact it is not statically typed and not compiled.
 This is discussed in Programming by contracts in PHP.
 Certain languages, like Eiffel, have direct support for preconditions and postconditions.
 You can actually declare them, and have the runtime system verify them for you.

 There is also one other point to consider - if you only ever inherit from an abstract class then this principle does not apply as you cannot instantiate an abstract class into an object, therefore it is not possible to replace an instance of the superclass with an instance of a subclass.
 In my framework all my concrete table classes inherit from an abstract table class, so this principle is irrelevant.
-All I can do is replace an instance of a subclass with an instance of s different subclass.
+All I can do is replace an instance of a subclass with an instance of a different subclass.
+In this way I can replace any instance of a concrete subclass with an instance of any other concrete subclass and the method will be perfectly valid.
+This is precisely how I can inject any of my concrete table (Model) classes into any of my 45 reusable Controllers, and how I can inject any of my Model classes into my reusable View.

 I - Interface Segregation Principle